Notice to Individuals with Disabilities and Disabled Veterans

 Minimum Qualifications:

-Part-time instructors teaching graduate level courses must have a doctoral degree in behavior analysis, psychology, special education or a closely related field from an accredited institution.
-Part-time instructors teaching graduate level ABA courses must also be a current Board Certified Behavior Analyst.
+• Part-time instructors teaching graduate-level courses must have a doctoral degree in behavior analysis, psychology, special education or a closely related field from an accredited institution.
+Part-time instructors teaching graduate-level ABA courses must also be a current Board Certified Behavior Analysts.

 Applications: